s1dbugs/YourMate/README.md

 # YourMate
-Completed Diploma Final Year Project “YOUR MATE” website.
 It is all about developing skills and education where anyone can teach or share their skills, and anyone can learn.
 I have used HTML, CSS, JS &amp; PHP in this project.